jhoerr/cloudmesh-manual/docs/_sources/accounts/aws.md.txt

 Here we are especially interested in using the following services:

--   **Amazon Elastic Compute Cloud (EC2)** Amazon EC2 is web service that enables users to perform elastic web-scable computing while having complete control over instances.
+-   **Amazon Elastic Compute Cloud (EC2)** Amazon EC2 is web service that enables users to perform elastic web-scalable computing while having complete control over instances.
 It is integrated with most AWS services such as Amazon S3, RDS, and VPC.
 -   **Amazon Simple Storage Service (S3)** Amazon S3 an object storage service that offers a wide range of storage classes.

-We provide a step-by-step guide on how to create an AWS account through the AWS webpage to utilize these services.
+We provide a step-by-step guide on how to create an AWS account through the AWS Web page to utilize these services.
 For more information you can consult the
 [AWS FAQ](https://aws.amazon.com/premiumsupport/knowledge-center/create-and
 -activate-aws-account/).